zencart/documentation/content/user/troubleshooting/debug_logs.md

 | /includes/languages/english/responsive_classic/index.php:35 | define       |

 ### Utilities
-The following tools are available to make log handling easier:
+The following tools are available for working with debug log files:

+- [Log Manager](https://www.zen-cart.com/downloads.php?do=file&id=2123) - Automatically remove logs after a certain period of time.

+These are for older versions of Zen Cart:
 - [Display Log Files](https://www.zen-cart.com/downloads.php?do=file&id=1583) - View the contents of the log-files via an admin tool.
-- [Log Manager](https://www.zen-cart.com/downloads.php?do=file&id=2123) - Automatically remove logs after a certain period of time.
+Built in to Zen Cart since 1.5.7.
 - [myDEBUG log Backtrace](https://www.zen-cart.com/downloads.php?do=file&id=1879) - shows stack trace when a log is created.
 Built in to Zen Cart after 1.5.5.
 - [Report All Errors](https://www.zen-cart.com/downloads.php?do=file&id=1792) - shows more extensive error logging than is done by default in Zen Cart.
+Built in to Zen Cart since 1.5.7.